enthought/mayavi/docs/source/mayavi/mlab.rst

       dark2        greys         prism    set1

-  The easiest way to choose the colormap most adapted to your visualization is to use the GUI (as described in the
-  `Interacting graphically with the visualization`_ paragraph).
-The dialog to set the colormap can be found by double-clicking on the `Colors and legends` node.
+  The easiest way to choose the colormap most adapted to your visualization is to use the GUI (as described in the next paragraph).
+The dialog to set the colormap can be found in the `Colors and legends` node.

 :Size of the glyph:
   The scalar information can also be displayed in many different ways.